GENERAL POLICIES OF THE JOURNAL

 - Software: If the manuscript describes new software tools or the implementation of novel algorithms the software must be freely available to users at the time of submission (either as executable versions for multiple, common platforms or as source code).
 Availability must be clearly stated in the article.
-Authors must ensure that the software is available for a full TWO YEARS following publication, preferably through a download link on a stable URL.
+Authors must ensure that the software is available for a full TWO YEARS following publication, preferably through a download link on a stable URL or in a public code repository such as GitHub or SourceForge.
 Authors are encouraged to make their source code available through an open source license (see www.opensource.org for examples).

 - Databases: must be freely available to all via the web and not be password protected.
 Authors are encouraged to make the contents of their databases freely available as flat or relational files upon request.

 - Web servers: must be freely available to all with no login requirement.
 Authors are encouraged to make the underlying code and data for their web tools available upon request.

 The Editors are prepared to deny further publication rights in the Journal to authors unwilling to abide by these principles.